Monter-Leefstijl/pdfconverter/README.md

 For comparison, consider exploring these alternatives:

-- [Gotenberg](https://github.com/gotenberg/gotenberg): Comphrensive API, but without support for concurrent jobs.
+- [Gotenberg](https://github.com/gotenberg/gotenberg): More comphrensive API, but without native support for concurrent jobs.
 - [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf): Command-line tool to convert HTML to PDF using WebKit.
 - [puppeteer-html-to-pdf-converter](https://github.com/fritsvt/puppeteer-html-to-pdf-converter): Simple API for converting from HTML to PDF.